r-lib/usethis/tests/testthat/_snaps/utils-github.md

       * Config supports a pull request = FALSE
       * origin = "OWNER/REPO" (can not push)
       * upstream = <not configured>
-      * Desc = The only configured GitHub remote is "origin", which you cannot push to.
-If your goal is to make a pull request, you must fork-and-clone.
+      !
+The only configured GitHub remote is "origin", which you cannot push to. i If your goal is to make a pull request, you must fork-and-clone. i `usethis::create_from_github()` can do this.
-        `usethis::create_from_github()` can do this.
-Read more about the GitHub remote configurations that usethis supports at:
+      i Read more about the GitHub remote configurations that usethis supports at:
         <https://happygitwithr.com/common-remote-setups.html>.

 # 'fork' is reported correctly